Continuity in a parameter of solutions to boundary-value problems in Sobolev spaces: Proofs of main results

 Consider the following matrix boundary-value problem:

 Here,

 is an unknown $m \times rm$ matrix-valued function with entries from $(W^{n+r}_p)^{m \times rm}$, $O_{m \times rm}$ is the zero matrix, and $I_{rm}$ is the identity matrix.
-This problem is a collection of $rm$ boundary-value problems \eqref{bound_z1}, \eqref{bound_z2} the right-hand sides of which are independent of $\varepsilon$.
+This problem is a collection of $rm$ boundary-value problems \eqref{bound_z1}, \eqref{bound_z2} the right-hand sides of which do not depend on $\mu$.

-Therefore, this problem has a unique solution $Y(\cdot;\varepsilon)$ for every $\varepsilon\in [0,\varepsilon_1)$ due to condition $(\ast)$ of Definition \ref{defin_vp}.
+Therefore, this problem has a unique solution $Y(\cdot;\mu)$ for every $\mu\in (\mu_0-\varepsilon,\mu_0+\varepsilon)$ due to condition $(\ast)$ of Definition \ref{defin_vp}.
 Moreover, due to condition $(\ast\ast)$ of this definition, we have the following convergence

-For any $k\in\{1, \ldots, rm\}$ and $\varepsilon\in [0,\varepsilon_1)$, we define a vector-valued function $x_k(\cdot,\varepsilon)\in(W^{n+r}_p)^{rm}$ by formula \eqref{yx} in which we replace $x(\cdot;\varepsilon)$ with $x_k(\cdot,\varepsilon)$ and take
+For any $k\in\{1, \ldots, rm\}$ and $\mu\in (\mu_0-\varepsilon,\mu_0+\varepsilon)$, we define a vector-valued function $x_k(\cdot,\mu)\in(W^{n+r}_p)^{rm}$ by formula \eqref{yx} in which we replace $x(\cdot;\mu)$ with $x_k(\cdot,\mu)$ and take

-Let $X(\cdot;\varepsilon)$ denote the matrix-valued function from $(W^{n+r}_p)^{rm\times rm}$ such that its $k$-th column is $x_k(\cdot,\varepsilon)$ for each $k\in\{1, \ldots, rm\}$.
+Let $X(\cdot;\mu)$ denote the matrix-valued function from $(W^{n+r}_p)^{rm\times rm}$ such that its $k$-th column is $x_k(\cdot,\mu)$ for each $k\in\{1, \ldots, rm\}$.
 This function satisfies the matrix differential equation

-Therefore, $\det X(t;\varepsilon)\neq0$ for all $t\in[a,b]$, since otherwise the columns of the matrix-valued function $X(\cdot;\varepsilon)$ and, hence, of $Y(\cdot;\varepsilon)$ would be linearly dependent on $[a,b]$, contrary to~\eqref{eq2vk}.
-Due to \eqref{zb ym}, we have the convergence $X(\cdot;\varepsilon)\rightarrow X(\cdot;0)$ in the Banach algebra $(W^{n+r}_p)^{rm\times rm}$ as $\varepsilon\to0+$.
-Hence, $\big(X(\cdot;\varepsilon)\big)^{-1}\rightarrow \big(X(\cdot;0)\big)^{-1}$ in this algebra.
+Therefore, $\det X(t;\mu)\neq0$ for all $t\in[a,b]$, since otherwise the columns of the matrix-valued function $X(\cdot;\mu)$ and, hence, of $Y(\cdot;\mu)$ would be linearly dependent on $[a,b]$, contrary to~\eqref{eq2vk}.
+Due to \eqref{zb ym}, we have the convergence $X(\cdot;\mu)\rightarrow X(\cdot;\mu_0)$ in the Banach algebra $(W^{n+r}_p)^{rm\times rm}$ as $\mu\to\mu_0$.
+Hence, in this algebra.
 Therefore, in view of~\eqref{X ym}, we conclude that

-in $(W^{n}_p)^{rm\times rm}$ as $\varepsilon\to0+$.
+in $(W^{n}_p)^{rm\times rm}$ as $\mu\to\mu_0$.
 Thus, the problem \eqref{bound_z1}, \eqref{bound_z2} satisfies Limit Condition~(I).
 Specifically,

 \emph{Step 2.} Let us show that the Limit Condition (II) is satisfied.
 First, we prove that

 Here, $\|\cdot\|$ denotes the norm of the operator \eqref{oper_B(e)v}.